-(IEII Doors) C1. (a) Read the extract given below and answer the questions that follow: If this belief from Heaven be sent, If such be Nature's holy plan, Have I not reason to lament What Man has made of Man? (i) Identify the poet.
+(ILMI BOOKS) C1. (a) Read the extract given below and answer the questions that follow: If this belief from Heaven be sent, If such be Nature's holy plan, Have I not reason to lament What Man has made of Man? (i) Identify the poet.
 1 (ii) What is Nature's holy plan?
-1 (iii) What is the poet's lament ?
+1 (iii) What is the poet's lament?
 2 OR He came, not understanding, and obeyed, and stretched His hand and took the sacred vessel.
 Lo! it shone With thrice its former lustre, and amazed them all! (i) Whom does 'he' refer to ?
 Why did he come ?
 2 (ii) What is it that he did not understand?
-1 (iii) Why did the sacred plate shine with thrice its lustre?
-1 (b) Ans Answer the following in 30-40 words each : $3\times2=6$ (i) What does Tagore mean by "burden of ages" ? (ii) Why does Hardy call war "quaint and curious"? (iii) What does the poet want to relearn in the poem, 'Once upon a Time'?
+1 (iii) Why did the sacred plate shine with thrice its lustre? (b) Answer the following in 30-40 words each : $3\times 2=6$ (i) What does Tagore mean by "burden of ages"? (ii) Why does Hardy call war "quaint and curious"? (iii) What does the poet want to relearn in the poem, 'Once upon a Time'?
 C2.
-Ans swer the following in 30 - 40 words each: $5\times2=10$ (a) What changes did the Gandhian movement bring about in the status of the Indian women? (b) Why is a machine compared to a Djinn? (c) What suggestions does Max Mueller give to the students studying law at Cambridge ? (d) Но w, according to Edmund Burke, has a new nobility risen?
+Ans Answer the following in 30-40 words each: 5×2= (a) What changes did the Gandhian movement bring about in the status of the Indian women? (b) What suggestions does Max Mueller give to the students studying law at Cambridge? at (c) Why is a machine compared to a Djinn? (d) Why did the Commons of England resent the indignities perpetuated by Warren Hastings on the people of India ?